 We were about to leave and I told Dad I wanted a picture of us on the beach.
-Trying to get a sensible picture was quite the challenge.
+Trying to get a sensible picture was quite a challenge.
 This was his pose of the day!

 I told him we would stand here all day until we got the picture.
 He then told me he wasn’t going anywhere else with me because I take too many photos.
 It wasn’t the first time hearing that and he went again that afternoon haha!
 He secretly loves it!

-Heading back home and of course I found some treasures!
+Heading back home and of course, I found some treasures!